obsproject/obs-studio/docs/sphinx/reference-properties.rst

               void obs_property_set_modified_callback2(obs_property_t *p, obs_property_modified2_t modified2, void *priv)

    Allows the ability to change the properties depending on what settings are used by the user.
+The callback should return ``true`` if the property widgets need to be refreshed due to changes to the property layout.

    Relevant data types used with these functions: